This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 This soup is velvety and rich without being heavy, and all you need is a few pantry staples to get that irresistible signature concentrated tomato taste with a hint of cream that you crave.
-Not all tomato soup recipes are created equal, so mine might just win a spot in your soup rotation!
+Not all tomato soup recipes are created equal, so mine might just win you over!

 What you’ll need